yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 ## Failure of a node after receiving a write

-During a transaction, when a row is updated, YugabyteDB sends the modified row (also known as [Provisional Records](../../../architecture/transactions/distributed-txns/#provisional-records)) to the node containing the row that is being modified.
+During a transaction, when a row is updated, YugabyteDB sends the modified row (also known as [provisional records](../../../architecture/transactions/distributed-txns/#provisional-records)) to the node containing the row that is being modified.
 In this example, you can see how a transaction completes when the node that has just received a provisional write fails.

 Because the row with `k=1` is located on the node `127.0.0.2` (via [Identifying the row location](#identifing-the-location-of-a-row)), connect to node `127.0.0.3` as you have to stop the node `127.0.0.2` before committing the transaction in the following example.